-An important sustainability goal initiated by the United Nations which we globally have agreed to reach by 2030, is to provide satisfactory "sanitary hygiene and toilet conditions" for all.
-The majority of people who lack proper sanitation and healthy toilet solutions are forced to go out in the open air, reports the World Health Organization (WHO), which actually means digging a hole in the ground.
+An important sustainability goal ratified by the United Nations countries, is to provide clean water, safe sanitation and toilet facilities for all by 2030.
+The majority of people who lack proper sanitation and healthy toilet solutions are forced to defecate in the open air, reports the World Health Organization (WHO), which actually means digging a hole in the ground or finding a spot in the woods or even near the fields where food is planted to feed communities.
+The dangerous bacteria and pathogens seep into the ground, harmfully affecting drinking water and crops.

 We must also invest in proper sanitation